vtex-sites/base.store/README.md

     Your site is now running at `http://localhost:8000`!

 > Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries).
+Also, if you want to query for dynamic data (allProducts, allCollections, search etc), you can use tools like [GraphQL Playground](https://github.com/graphql/graphql-playground) and configure it to query _`http://localhost:8000/api/graphql`_

     Open the `awesome.store` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real-time!